LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-two/README.md

 We write resources types in lowercases when declaring them, but **capitalize** them when referring to them from another resource's attribute.

+Typically, the class is defined in one file and include it in another.
+We'll checkout examples for this in later videos.

 To apply this rules locally, run the command:

 ```